varkrishna/JSONViewer/README.md

-Use JSONViewer to view JSON as expandable and collapsable nodes.
+Use JSONViewer to view JSON as expandable and collapsable nodes in your SwiftUI Project

 **Usage**